mcclatchy/florida-elections/README.md

 This is an effort to download Florida election results in near-real time, and convert them into the Elex format.
 This was a joint effort between the Palm Beach Post and the Miami Herald.
 Those with questions can email Mike Stucka at mstucka@pbpost.com  and Caitlin Ostroff at costroff@mcclatchydc.com.

-Everything below is certainly outdated but possibly relevant so maybe it'll get cleaned up.
-Sometime.

 This is an effort to parse county-level results for Miami-Dade, Broward, Monroe and Manatee.
 It also pulls from the state's county-wide file.

 ## Setup: Install the requirements